cloudfoundry/loggregator-api/README.md

 The properties in a v1 envelope can be obtained from a v2 envelope using the following mappings:

+### Tags

+Note previous versions of the Loggregator API automatically added tags to envelopes for things like `deployment`, `job`, and `index`.
+This functionality has been removed in the v2 API.
+Users should manually add whatever tags they require.

 #### Envelope

 | v1         | v2                               |